acn-qiangchen/sbxservice-infra/docs/poc_architecture.md

 For backward compatibility, the `container_image_url` variable is still supported but deprecated.

-This service-specific suffix naming approach enables:
-- Clear identification of which container image is for which service
-- Easy extension for additional services in the future by adding new variables with appropriate suffixes
-- Support for task definitions with multiple containers when needed
-- Cleaner separation of concerns between infrastructure and application code

 ## Monitoring

    - Basic CloudWatch metrics for service monitoring